 Clearly state that you want to break up.
 Be considerate but firm so he doesn’t have room for interpretation.
 Don’t leave things unresolved or give him false hope.
 Generally, it’s best to be direct about wanting to break up.
 For example:

-Be straightforward about why you want to break up.
-Don't be vague or beat around the bush.
-It's best to tell him honestly and directly why your relationship isn't working.
+Tell him directly why you want to break up.
+Don’t be vague or beat around the bush.
+It’s best to explain honestly and directly why your relationship isn’t working.
 You can say:

 Don’t lie to make him feel better.
 If you are breaking up due to more pressing issues, saying “I don’t have time for a relationship right now” is not a good idea.
 This can be seen as a way to entice him.
 He may continue to contact you, hoping to reconcile.